The new improved version of ‘High in The Old Oak Tree’ is now available!

-My book ‘High in The Old Oak Tree’ is an illustrated picture-book-poem all about a boy who climbs way up to the top of a huge, very old oak tree.
+‘High in The Old Oak Tree’ is an illustrated picture-book-poem all about a boy who spends his whole life in an oak tree.

-The book book shows what an ancient old oak tree is really like if you take the time to discover it’s secrets.
-Wolves hide deep in its branches and there’s a vast sea of tears sigh under its roots.
+The book shows what an old oak tree is really like if you take the time to discover its secrets: wolves hide in its branches, you can touch the moon from the top, and there’s a vast sea sighing under its roots.

 Some more images from the book: